jhayer/baargin/README.md

 For running the workflow you need 3 mandatory parameters:
 1. the input datasets: 3 possible inputs:
-  - directory containing paired-end short reads (Illumina type): path to provide with the parameter `--illumina` OR
+  - directory containing paired-end short reads (Illumina type): path to provide with the parameter `--reads_folder` AND the parameter `--illumina_pattern`: pattern of the R1 and R2 illumina files paired.
+Ex: "*_{R1,R2}_001.fastq.gz" or "*_{1,2}.fastq.gz".
+  If paired illumina data are provided, these 2 parameters are mandatory.

+OR

-  - directory containing already assembled contigs/scaffolds: path to provide with the parameter `--contigs` OR
+  - directory containing already assembled contigs/scaffolds: path to provide with the parameter `--contigs`

+OR
   - an index CSV file indicating path to short reads and long reads; for hybrid input requiring Unicycler hybrid assembly.
   The CSV index file is provided with the parameter `--hybrid_index ` and should look as below and must include the columns headers: